-All boundary features will have a 1.5m buffer between the base of the feature and the grassland wherever possible and appropriate.
+All boundary features will have a 1.5m buffer between the base of the feature and the grassland.
 This strip will be cut no more frequently than once every two years.
 Where there is a buffer strip on both sides of the feature, the strips will be cut in alternate years.

 All arisings will be left lying for at least 24 hours following the cut.
-They will then be gathered and either removed from site for disposal or placed in habitat piles in locations to be agreed with the ecological clerk of works or, in their absence, the local authority ecologist.
+They will then be gathered and either removed from site for disposal or placed in habitat piles in locations to be agreed with the ecological clerk of works / local authority ecologist.
 These habitat pile locations will be reused every year for the duration of the management.

 The management of marshy grassland will be the same as for meadows.
-However, it should be noted that should the pond remain wet, the composition of the vegetation will change from that planted to a wetland species mix including common reed, yellow flag iris and other emergent plants.
+However, it should be noted that should the pond remain wet, the vegetation will change from that planted to a wetland species mix including common reed, yellow flag iris and other emergent plants.
 This will require an alternative management regime which will be determined as necessary in light of site conditions.